Alessandro-Petitti/NASA_Space_app_challenge/README.md

 This repository is organized as follows:

-- `webapp/`: Contains the code for the 3-D web application.
+- `ThreeJs.../`: Contains the code for the 3-D web application.
-- `arduino/`: Contains the Arduino code for the moonquake simulator.
+- `nasa.ino/`: Contains the Arduino code for the moonquake simulator.
-- `images/`: Images and media resources related to the project.

 ## Getting Started